nonefffds/RedirectionPageTemplate/README.md

 # RedirectionPageTemplate

-A HTML template page for redirect with your other links.
+A HTML template page for redirect to your other links.
 Can be deployed on your own server.
 Written with Bootstrap 3 & 4.